-Enter the Lithium-ion battery.
+Enter the lithium-ion battery.
 With the cost today nowhere near when they were first commercially introduced, you can now find lithium-ion batteries in cars, cell phones, tablets, laptops, lawn mowers, and most recently, lift trucks.
-While this technology will most likely never completely replace lead acid (or maybe it will), it’s important to look at some of the benefits of lithium-ion for the Material Handling Industry:
+While this technology will most likely never completely replace lead acid (or maybe it will), it’s important to look at some of the benefits of lithium-ion batteries for the Material Handling Industry:

 As the shift nears the end, operators get frustrated when the battery state of charge suddenly plummets from 60% to 30%, and they are stuck with a forklift that is underperforming.
 With lithium-ion, as long as the battery is not dead or under the cut-out limit, you will have full power without degradation, so it will not matter if your battery is 95% charged or 55% charged – the truck gets the same power, giving it the same performance.

 Within the last 5-10 years, opportunity charging has become more popular with lead-acid batteries.
 However, it can be costly and requires much operational discipline that are, in some cases, tough to maintain given changes in the business.
 With lithium-ion batteries, it wants to be opportunity charged!
 Anytime you are off the lift truck taking a break or having lunch, plug that baby in without harming the life of the battery and know it charges really fast.